GLASS: Global-Local Aggregation for Inference-time Sparsification of LLMs: Introduction

 \section{Introduction}

-Large Language Models~(LLMs) have shown remarkable performance in a wide range of natural language applications~\citep{team2023gemini,team2024gemma,touvron2023llama,jiang2023mistral7b,anthropic2024claude}, leading to increasing demand for deployment on edge devices~\citep{alizadeh2024llm,song2024powerinfer,xue2024powerinfer}.
-These models, however, owe their performance to enormous parameter counts and substantial memory and compute requirements which make inference on consumer-grade hardware challenging~\citep{xue2024powerinfer}.
-An effective on-device model therefore should have low inference latency and memory footprint with little compromise on output quality.
+Large Language Models~(LLMs) have achieved strong performance across a wide range of language tasks~\citep{team2023gemini,team2024gemma,touvron2023llama,jiang2023mistral7b,anthropic2024claude}, motivating their deployment on diverse consumer and enterprise devices~\citep{alizadeh2024llm,song2024powerinfer,xue2024powerinfer}.
+Yet, their large parameter counts translate into substantial memory traffic and compute demand, making low-latency inference on consumer-grade hardware difficult~\citep{xue2024powerinfer}.
+In practice, some form of pruning is often required to reduce latency and memory footprint while preserving quality.

-Structured pruning is a well-studied approach to leverage sparsity, especially in feed-forward blocks, and to reduce inference time and memory usage.
-Structured pruning algorithms iteratively remove weights or neurons in a hardware-friendly manner based on magnitude or impact, and then fine-tune the pruned model to recover performance~\citep{lecun1989optimal,ma2023llm,xia2023sheared}.
-The actual magnitude or impact depends on the task or even the current input and thus static pruning results in poor quality-efficiency trade-off.
-Further, iterative fine-tuning is impractical for large-scale models.

-Predictor-based methods improve upon static pruning by using contextual sparsity~\citep{song2024powerinfer,xue2024powerinfer,alizadeh2024llm}.
-A predictor is first trained on an offline corpus to predict neuron activations using information from a previous layer.
-During inference time, at each layer the predictor anticipates the active neurons in a subsequent layer to avoid loading and computing the rest of the neurons.
-Predictor-based methods yield a higher sparsity ratio than static pruning since the number of inactive neurons that can be predicted from a previous layer is higher than the number of consistently inactive neurons.
-The improvement comes at the cost of (i) offline predictor training, (ii) inference-time predictor overhead, and (iii) extra memory-transfer latency due to loading different neurons for a sequence of generated tokens.

-Training-free methods aim to alleviate these limitations by obtaining a sparsity mask from the prompt and using it throughout the subsequent generation~\citep{dong2024prompt,ma2024first}.
-These algorithms rely on the flocking phenomenon, in which neuron-activation patterns mostly persist throughout the sequence.
-Since the prompt is fed to the model at once, the entire layer is computed for all prompt tokens and the sparsity patterns are used for finding the set of the most active neurons.
-This set of neurons will remain fixed throughout the generation phase.
-These methods, however, perform poorly when the prompt is too short (i.e., there are few samples for deriving the mask), or when the response is relatively long and the actual activation pattern drifts.

-Some recent works have instead proposed deriving a \emph{dynamic} mask for every newly generated token to track such drift \citep{zhang2025r,you2025spark,yin2025duogpt,storai2025smarter,qi2025deltallm,shin2025sparseinfer,lee2025recap,yang2025sparse}.
-However, generating a new mask at every decoding step incurs extra I/O overhead.
-Specifically, on edge devices where inference is memory-bound, the additional overhead may offset the latency gains achieved through sparsification~\citep{liu2024teal}.
-Therefore, we focus on algorithms that form a single static mask during prompt (prefill) phase and reuse it for the entire generation phase, in order to remain edge-friendly.